mlgordon/vpc/errors.md

 The method is not implemented.

 ## not_in_address_prefix
-**Message**: No applicable address prefix

-No valid address prefix can be found.
+**Message**: The provided CIDR does not fit in any of the address prefixes in the provided zone.

+This error occurs if a user is trying to create a subnet with a CIDR that does not fall into any address prefixes for the given zone.

+Run GET /vpcs/{vpc_id}/address_prefixes to get the list of address prefixes for the VPC.
+Look at `cidr` and `zone` values of the response and make sure that the subnet's `cidr` is a subset of the  `cidr` of the address prefix for the zone you are trying to create it.

 ## over_quota
 **Message**: The request would exceed the quota for a resource type.

-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc/vpc-quotas.html#quotas-and-limits-for-vpc){: new_window}.
+The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc/?topic=vpc-quotas){: new_window}.

 ## password_not_ready
 **Message**: None